leclair-7/Turret-Hunter/README.md

 ## The Model
-* To be completed * (initially this will be related to the popular pong DQN)
+* To be completed * (initially this will be related to the popular pong DQN from deepmind)

 ## What it looks like
 ![Bonne journée!!][image1]